drago87/ST-Character-Maker/SillyTavern Character Maker/Variabels.md

 personalityArchetype
 personalityArchetypeDetails
 personalityArchetypeReasoning
+personalityArchetypeMainPersonality
-parsedArchetype - The way Archetype, ArchetypeDetails, ArchetypeReasoning will be displayed in the Character Sheet personalityAlignment - Can be None personalityAlignmentDetails - Will be None if personalityAlignment = None personalityAlignmentIdeals - Will be None if personalityAlignment = None
+parsedArchetype - The way Archetype, ArchetypeDetails, ArchetypeReasoning and MainPersonality will be displayed in the Character Sheet personalityAlignment - Can be None personalityAlignmentDetails - Will be None if personalityAlignment = None personalityAlignmentIdeals - Will be None if personalityAlignment = None